shadwork/C90-BigBlueDisk-Paktool/README.md

 ### PAKTOOL.EXE

-Allow user to show pak file header information and unpack the content into file
+Allow user to show pak file header information, unpack the file or pack the binary data into pak with fixed set of marker [0xf0] and [0x05].

-`paktool`
+### PAKVIEW.EXE

+Allow user to view pak file as a image using CGA graphics adapter.
+For windows it create the separate window that emulate CGA video adapter.